redhat-developer/odo/README.md

 All our calls are open to public.
 You are welcome to join any of our calls.

-You can find the exact dates of all scheduled odo calls together with sprint dates in the [odo calendar](https://calendar.google.com/calendar/embed?src=gi0s0v5ukfqkjpnn26p6va3jfc%40group.calendar.google.com) ([iCal format](https://calendar.google.com/calendar/ical/gi0s0v5ukfqkjpnn26p6va3jfc%40group.calendar.google.com/public/basic.ics)).
+You can find the exact dates of all scheduled team calls together with sprint dates in the [google calendar](https://calendar.google.com/calendar/embed?src=gi0s0v5ukfqkjpnn26p6va3jfc%40group.calendar.google.com) ([iCal format](https://calendar.google.com/calendar/ical/gi0s0v5ukfqkjpnn26p6va3jfc%40group.calendar.google.com/public/basic.ics)).

 ----